danchoi/vmail/README.markdown

 ## Configuration file

-To run Vmail, create a yaml file called `.vmailrc` and save it either in the current directory (the directory from which you launch Vmail) or in your home directory.
+To run Vmail, create a yaml file called `.vmailrc` and save it either in ~/.vmail/defaults/ or in your home directory.

 The `.vmailrc` file should look something like this.
 Substitute your own values.